 Local partners trained surgeons by means of an innovative surgical simulator developed by Helen Keller International called FASTT.
 This ensured that surgeons use a standardized approach when performing the procedures that relieve hydrocele.
 Over the course of the project, 789 hydrocele surgeries were completed.
 We also trained health care providers and patients about how to properly manage and care for lymphedema.

 At the policy level, we helped the Federal Ministry of Health in Ethiopia to develop an action plan to eliminate LF and advocate for additional resources.

 Mainstreaming NTD efforts into the health care system

 Our experience has shown that integrating project activities into the broader health system leads to more efficient and effective services.
-For example, we have trained clinical healthcare workers to take care of lymphedema patients and post-surgery hydrocele patients in their home communities.
-In 2018, we will continue these training efforts and support the integration of a lymphedema management curriculum into nursing schools to help ensure that all newly trained nurses know how to care for these conditions.
+For example, we have trained clinical healthcare workers to take care of lymphedema patients and post-surgery hydrocele patients in their home communities and supported the integration of a lymphedema management curriculum into nursing schools to help ensure that all newly trained nurses know how to care for these conditions.

-We are also working with several medical schools to integrate FASTT techniques into their curricula.
-These mainstreaming efforts will help to ensure that every person affected by trachoma and LF in Ethiopia will receive the care and support they need long after this project has ended.
+We also worked with several medical schools to integrate FASTT techniques into their curricula.
+These mainstreaming efforts have helped to ensure that every person affected by trachoma and LF in Ethiopia receives the care and support they need.

-This work is a critical complement to RTI’s ongoing involvement in NTDs, allowing us to leverage our global presence and partnerships with Ministries of Health and to reach those suffering from the debilitating effects of NTDs with the high-quality treatment and care they need.
+While the work under this project in Ethiopia has ended, RTI’s ongoing involvement in NTDs allows us to leverage our global presence and partnerships with Ministries of Health and reach those suffering from the debilitating effects of NTDs with the high-quality treatment and care they need.